kchia/kchia/README.md

 ## What I Work On

 - **Full-Stack Applications**
   End-to-end systems built with TypeScript, React, Next.js, Node.js, Python, and FastAPI, designed to scale, be observable, and be owned long-term.
+Some projects use LangChain/LangGraph for orchestration.

-- **AI-Enabled Product Features (Exploratory)**
+- **AI-Powered Product Features (Exploratory)**
   Applying LLM capabilities to specific product workflows where they add leverage, with guardrails, evaluation, and clear degradation paths.

 - **Data Retrieval & Search Patterns**
   Structured retrieval pipelines (including vector-based approaches) used to support AI features without compromising reliability or cost.